averageflow/averageflow.github.io/_posts/2021-08-31-updating-freebsd-iocage.markdown

 sudo iocage list
 ```

-You should prefetch the wanted release files, which will then be available for all upgrades and for any new jails you might want to create with said version.
+You should pre-fetch the wanted release files, which will then be available for all upgrades and for any new jails you might want to create with said version.

 ```
 sudo iocage fetch -r 13.0-RELEASE